siddharth2016/hashnode-blog/ckhk87ws604v38vs1c9af8f0g.md

 Some of the use cases I found helpful

-✔ Personal Automation & Hobby Projects
+✔ Personal Automation & Hobby Projects</br>
-✔ Organisational Process Automation
+✔ Organisational Process Automation</br>
-✔ Continuously Upgraded Infrastructure
+✔ Continuously Upgraded Infrastructure</br>
-✔ Ephemeral Software
+✔ Ephemeral Software</br>
 ✔ Shared Abstraction Layers

 There are so many things he discuss in the article, like